GeoNode/geonode/docs/basic/settings/index.rst

     | Default: ``0``

     At intervals the worker will monitor that the broker hasn’t missed too many heartbeats.
-    This is a `celery setting <https://docs.celeryproject.org/en/latest/userguide/configuration.html#new-lowercase-settings>`_.
+    This is a `Celery setting <https://docs.celeryproject.org/en/latest/userguide/configuration.html#new-lowercase-settings>`__.

 BROKER_TRANSPORT_OPTIONS